Arctic char (Salvelinus alpinus)

 Char populations have adapted to be either lacustrine, riverine or anadromous which is a testimony to the species great adaptability.
 A full-grown Arctic char can vary anywhere from a quarter pound to over 20 pounds in weight based on its habitat, feeding behavior and life cycle.
 Color variations are many, ranging anywhere from the Silvery back and yellowish belly to dark black back and fiery red belly, with the most extreme coloration coinciding with spawning season.

 Anyone that has fished for Arctic char will tell you that pound for pound they fight just as hard as any salmon or trout species out there.
 Once you hook one you can expect long runs and big jumps.
-Often times you will also get them shooting straight down to the bottom of the pool while shaking there heads.
+Often times you will also get them shooting straight down to the bottom of the pool while shaking their heads.
 Given that the char can feed on anything from Zooplankton to Crustaceans, Chironomidae to freshwater shrimps and stickleback to other smaller Arctic char the variety of flies used to catch them varies just as much.

 Upstream nymphing with an indicator or Euro nymphing with bead head flies like Peasant tails, Krókurinn, Higa´s SOS or Hares Ears is a popular method.
 Fast hook sets are crucial when nymphing for them as they are quick to spit the fly once in their mouth.

 For targeting the bigger char that have turned Piscivorous, streamers are often the preferred method, and flashy attracter type streamers will many times get just as good or better results as exact imitations of local bait fish.
 Hot pink, red and yellow are popular colors for streamers.
-When dry fly fishing for the Arctic char it is important to pay close attention as they are prone to merely sipping flies off the surface, barely getting there snout above water.
+When dry fly fishing for the Arctic char it is important to pay close attention as they are prone to merely sipping flies off the surface, barely getting their snout above water.
 Although matching the hatch is important and usually the most effective method, many will find luck with large and flashy attractor type dry flies that stir up the char's curiosity.

 Fish Partner is extremely proud that we can offer our clients some of the best Arctic char fishing in Iceland, and beyond.
 With our crystal clear Highland rivers being the crowning jewels of our exclusive Arctic char rivers.
 These fish are without a doubt one of the most photogenic sport fish in the world as well as one of the best fighting fish in its size class so a trip targeting them should leave no one disappointed.